 Interestingly, Rufous Hummingbirds tend to follow Red-breasted Sapsuckers around.
 These tiny birds enjoy feeding on the sap the sapsuckers get flowing and are even known to nest near the wells.

 Their call is a harsh, slurred “whee-ur” or “mew.“

 #11.
 White-headed Woodpecker

-When it comes to woodpecker species found in Washington, this species is unique!
+When it comes to woodpeckers found in Washington, this species is unique!

 First, the White-headed Woodpecker has a truly distinctive appearance.
-Almost the bird’s entire body is covered in black feathers, except for its bold white head!
-One look and you know how it got its name.
+The bird’s entire body is covered in black feathers, except for its bold white head!
+One look, and you know how it got its name.
 Males have a small red patch on the back of their heads, which females lack.